HCB06/PyerualJetwork/README.md

 	pip install pyerualjetwork

-	from pyerualjetwork import neu
+	from pyerualjetwork import neu_cpu
-	from pyerualjetwork import ene
+	from pyerualjetwork import ene_cpu
-	from pyerualjetwork import data_operations
+	from pyerualjetwork import data_operations_cpu
-	from pyerualjetwork import model_operations
+	from pyerualjetwork import model_operations_cpu

 	from pyerualjetwork import neu_cuda
 	from pyerualjetwork import ene_cuda
 	from pyerualjetwork import data_operations_cuda
 	from pyerualjetwork import model_operations_cuda

+	PyerualJetwork has Issue Solver.
+This operation provides users ready-to-use functions to identify potential issues caused by version incompatibilities in major updates, ensuring users are not affected by such problems.
+  	PyereualJetwork aims to offer a seamless experience for its users.

+	from pyerualjetwork import issue_solver

       Optimized for Visual Studio Code

       requires=[